rabellamy/row-fixer/README.md

         </p>
     </div>

-As implied by the content above, you would like the <h1>, <h3>, and <p> elements inside of one "my-container" div to line up with other <h1>, <h3>, and <p> elements inside of other "my-container" div's.
+As implied by the content above, you would like the h1, h3, and p elements inside of one "my-container" div to line up with other h1, h3, and p elements inside of other "my-container" div's.

 If the content inside those elements is dynamic, you might consider giving them all the same height that you assume is big enough to contain them.
 That height may be too big and look ridiculous if you have content of very different lenghts.
 And if the height is ever too small, you would need to have a vertical scroll on the elements, which can look ugly.